sawicki/LED-Count/README.md

 This project turns an ESP8266 into a wireless access point with a web interface for controlling WS2812 LEDs.
 It features a simple web page with sliders that allow users to select the position of an LED to light up on the strip.
 The project uses the FastLED library to control the LEDs and demonstrates a basic implementation of a web server on the ESP8266.

+## Use Cases

+1. Determine the number of LEDs in a string.
+2. Split large segments into easily defined smaller segments (eg cut a 60 LED segment off a much larger spool of LEDs)
+3. Explore the layout of matrices, rings,  etc.

 ## Features

 - **Wireless Control**: Set up the ESP8266 as an access point to control the LEDs wirelessly.